-A full static, dynamic and palpation assessment is carried out to identify areas of tension and/or pain in your pet.
-This will also include an initial treatment for your pet depending on the injury/condition.
+The initial consultation will consist of a full static and dynamic assessment of the animal, followed by palpation assessment.
+This is carried out to identify areas of tension and/or pain in your pet.
+This will also include the initial treatment for your pet depending on the injury/condition.

 These appointments will usually last anywhere between 1 -1.5 hours.